 “I watched the match between the Tornados and Puddlemere Untied last night.” the team’s captain said while holding up the door that led into the arena.
 “I looked around for a bit – the dressing room is through the second door on your right!”

 Ginny, who had taken the lead, opened the second door on her right and stepped into the small dressing room.
 A shriek was heard and she stopped in the doorway when she realised what was going on in there.
 A man, completely naked save for the towel that was wrapped around his hips span around when he heard the door open.
 Much to Ginny’s surprise, she realized that it was none other than Oliver Wood, who had used to be the captain of the Gryffindor Quidditch team.
 He held up his hands to cover himself while furrowing his eyebrows.

-“Hello, Oliver,” she said in a high voice.
+“Hello, Oliver,” she said in a high-pitch voice.
 “Correct me if I’m wrong, but you play for Puddlemere, don’t you?
 Not Tutshill.”

-“That's true,” Oliver mumbled while grabbing a shirt and pulling it over his head to the sound of disappointed sighs from a few of Ginny’s teammates.
+“You’re right,” Oliver mumbled while grabbing a shirt and pulling it over his head to the sound of disappointed sighs from quite a few of Ginny’s teammates.
 “I hit my head pretty badly during the match yesterday,” he explained, “so I had to stay the night.”

 Oliver held up his hands.
 “I know, I know,” he said.
 “I’m on my way!”

 On his way past Ginny, he reached out on arm and gave her a quick hug.
 “Say hi to Harry from me, okay?
 And to your brothers.
 I hear that George and Angelina got together, is that true?”